GNS-Science/toshi-hazard-store/README.md

 * Free software: GPL-3.0-only

-This library provides different hazard storage options used withon NSHM hazard pipelines.
+This library provides different hazard storage options used within NSHM hazard pipelines.
 Third parties may wish to process models based on, or similar in scale to the NZSHM 22.

 ## Features